nodejitsu/handbook/content/features/dns.md

-Here's how to set up a custom domain name for your Nodejitsu application

 ## Get a list of IP addresses for Nodejitsu's balancers

+Here's how to set up a custom domain name for your Nodejitsu application.

 ### Business Plans

 First you need to select the datacenter endpoint where your application is running.

 * Joyent
   * us-east-1: `*.jit.su`
   * us-sw-1: `*.jyt.us.sw1.jit.su`
   * eu-ams-1: `*.jyt.eu.ams1.jit.su`

 * Telefonica
   * eu-lon-1: `*.tf.eu.lon1.jit.su`
   * eu-mad-1: `*.tf.eu.mad1.jit.su`

 Then you can obtain the IP addresses using the `host` command with the datacenter address.

 For example, if you want to obtain the IP addresses of the Amsterdam datacenter `eu-ams-1`, you need to run the following:

 ``` bash
 $ host example.jyt.eu.ams1.jit.su